lonycell/grafana.v7/docs/sources/auth/overview.md

 ### URL redirect after signing out

-URL to redirect the user to after signing out from Grafana.
+URL to redirect the user to after signing out from ThingSPIN.
 This can for example be used to enable signout from oauth provider.

 ```bash
 [auth]